lekhrajdinkar/02-spring/aws/05_decoupling/01_SQS.md

 - persisted until consumed for max `14 day retention`. default-4days
 - consume has to delete message, this gaureentee no other consumer see the message.
 - `visibility timeout, 0-12 hr` : ![img_4.png](../99_img/decouple/sqs/img_4.png)
-- Long polling (message receive wait time : 1-20 sec)
+- `Long polling` / `message receive wait time` : (1-20 sec)
-  - poll-1 API -- wait 10 sec -- poll-1 API -- wait 10 sec ...
+  - pattern : poll-1 API -- wait 10 sec -- poll-1 API -- wait 10 sec ...
   - Consumer can optionally “wait” for messages to arrive, if there are none in the queue
   - long poll preferred : more gap in api calls, but `increase latency` :(

 ### Queue : FIFO
 - name : has suffix `.fifo`
 - keep single consumer
-- order, no duplicate consume
+- ordering , no duplicate consume.
-- Limited throughput: `300 msg/s`
+- Limited throughput: `300 msg/s` :(

 ---
 ## SQS : Security